-As of June 30, 2021, we had approximately 1,447 employees; comprised of 77% software engineers, programmers, project managers, quality assurance, sales, pre-sales, business development, dedicated employees to core NFSTM and NFS Ascent® and 23% non-IT personnel, and 140 plus employees supporting the regional offerings as well as IT consulting and services.
+As of June 30, 2022, we had approximately 1,781 employees; comprised of 80.4 % technical staff and 19.6 % non-IT personnel.
+Our 80% technical staff are software engineers, programmers, project managers, quality assurance, sales, pre-sales, business development, dedicated employees to core NFSTM and NFS Ascent[®].
 None of our employees are subject to a collective bargaining agreement.

 Diversity and Inclusion.
 We believe that our growth and success are attributable in large part to the high caliber of our employees and our commitment to maintain the values on which our success has been based.
 We believe that a diverse workforce is critical to our success, and we continue to focus on the hiring, retention and advancement of women and underrepresented populations.
+Having offices in the U.S., Asia Pacific, and Europe, NETSOL is proud of its wide range of diverse people in its workforce.
 Our female workforce overall in the Company is 20%.
 We provide transportation, daycare support, meal support and after school care support at our Technology Campus in Lahore, Pakistan.
 Some Lahore employees also receive free medical care.
-These additional supports are especially important to continue building our female workforce at the Lahore Campus.
-In addition, we offer flexible work schedules to all our employees, providing them with WFH opportunities.
+These additional reinforcements are especially important to continue building our female workforce at the Lahore Campus.
+Furthermore, we offer flexible work schedules to all our employees. providing them with WFH opportunities.
 All employees, male and female, have access to gym facilities in our Pakistan and U.S. offices promoting the health and wellness of our staff.

 Giving Back to the Community.
 NETSOL believes it should give back to the community and employees as much as possible.
-Certain subsidiaries of ours are located in regions where basic services are not readily available.
+Certain subsidiaries of NETSOL are located in regions where basic services are not readily available.
 Where possible, NETSOL acts to not only improve the quality of life of its employees, but also the standard of living in these regions.
 Examples of such programs are as follows: